Sharna Burgess & Jenna Johnson Show Off Tight Abs In ‘DWTS’ Throwback Video With James Hinchcliffe

 In honor of it being #indy500 today and my brother from another mother @hinchtown is racing it feels only right to share this. @jennajohnson and I created a trio jive for the semi finals that was inspired by OBVIOUSLY James and this is the song he listens to before he races to rev himself up.. pun intended ????
 Go get em James!!!!
 You’ve freaking got this and I’ll be cheering you on from my living room ????????

-The women’s abs were exposed to just above their belly buttons.
+The women’s abs were exposed to just above their navels.
 Their full-cut shorts displayed the same tones as the top.
-Each wore thigh-high boots: one gold, and one blue.
+Each wore thigh-high boots: one gold, and one black.

 James wore a black ensemble that included pants and a tank top.
-He paired that with a leather jacket that featured gold trim on the elbows.
+He paired that with a leather jacket that featured gold accents on the sleeves.

-The fun semi-finals performance showed off how far James had progressed since his debut on the show.
-The couple would go on to achieve a perfect total score of 30 from judges Carrie Ann Inaba, Bruno Tonioli, and Len Goodman for the performance.
+The fun semi-finals routine showed how far James had progressed since his debut on the show.
+The couple would go on to achieve a perfect score of 30 from judges Carrie Ann Inaba, Bruno Tonioli, and Len Goodman for the performance.

 Fans appeared to be caught up in the excitement of both viewing the throwback clip and Sharna’s return to the ballroom floor.
 She was not asked to return to the series in 2019 after winning Season 27 in 2018 alongside Bobby Bones.